 Located at 612 E. Douglas Avenue, The Renfro offers 20 residential units with two ground floor commercial spaces that offer the option of a live/work setting.
 The live-work units have first and second floor entrances and spiral staircases.

 The Renfro also offers more traditional layouts, including three studios, two 2-bedroom units and nine 1-bedroom units.
 One living space has a glass block wall, while another has an open and close freight door to invite the outside environment in.
-The units are equipped with electric high-efficiency heating & cooling systems.
+The units are equipped with electric high-efficiency heating & cooling systems, designed to use only the exact amount of energy needed to cool or heat the unit's area.